darpanITadept/Chatting_Application/README.md

 <img width="535" alt="Screenshot 2023-12-01 at 9 18 03 PM" src="https://github.com/darpanITadept/Chatting_Application/assets/112990024/3dd163d2-9bfa-40fd-bbf8-719edac1c38c">

+5. Server Updating as New User Joins the Chat.

+6. Clients Communicating.

+7. Chats are also presented on the Server.

 ## Features

 - **Dynamic Username:** Users can input their username, and the application dynamically updates the stage title with the entered username.